A Smoker's Road To 5K - Week 7

 On February 1st, 2014 there's a M-M-Manhattan Hot Chocolate Run in Riverside Park along the Hudson River that has a 10K and 5K race.
 That's a couple of weeks after I'm done with the C25K program which gives me some time to work on my pace and distance to hopefully get to 5K.
 Another Riverside Park race is in March which might be more realistic.
 I never planned to do any formal races like this.
 To be honest, I don't see the point in paying someone to run somewhere I can run for free.
 It's just something I'm keeping in mind.

-Bosch PSJ120 Makes A Great Winter Running Jacket (Review)
+Bosch PSJ120 Heated Jacket Review: Surprisingly Great for Winter Running

 A Smoker's Road To 5K - Week 6